 Green for Contemporary and Modern Design

 An interesting element of the psychology in interior design is that when green is combined with light gray or white, paler shades of green can feel quite fresh and contemporary!
 The pops of green in this bright room bring energy and a lovely spa-like feeling.
 This can create a really positive place for your mental health and overall well-being.

 Regal-Looking Shades of Green

-When slightly toned down to reduce brightness, we get into some of the really beautiful shades of green, like emerald green, forest green, and the oddly-named “office green”.
+When slightly toned down to reduce brightness, we get into some stunning shades of green, like emerald green, forest green, and the oddly named “office green.”
 If you’re looking for some drama, richness and elegance, forget about purples and golds – give rich greens a try.
 Achieving a Hollywood Glam look simply takes some deep jewel tones, decorative wood, and touches of sparkle.

-For a more calming effect, toned-down green, such as sage, celadon and avocado remove plenty of brightness and add red and various levels of yellow to achieve more of a naturally-occuring shade.
-As with any new paint color, put up samples on the wall and look at it throughout the day.
-In brighter light, many shades of green give feelings of energy but can transform into much more soothing colors as light dims in the evening.
+For a more calming effect, toned-down green, such as sage, celadon, and avocado, remove plenty of brightness and add red and various levels of yellow to achieve more of a naturally occurring shade.
+As with any new paint color, put up samples on the wall and look at them throughout the day.
+In brighter light, many shades of green give feelings of energy but can transform into much more soothing colors as the light dims in the evening.